-Above 150 kHz the performance of aluminum electrolytic capacitors is less effective.
-Multilayer ceramic capacitors have very low ESR and a resonant frequency higher than the bandwidth of the regulator.
-They can be used to reduce the reflected ripple current at the input as well as improve the transient response of the output.
-When used on the output their combined ESR is not critical as long as the total value of ceramic capacitance does not exceed 300 $\mu F$ .
-Also, to prevent the formation of local resonances, do not place more than five identical ceramic capacitors in parallel with values of 10 $\mu F$ or greater.
+Above 150 kHz the performance of aluminum electrolytic capacitors becomes less effective.
+To further improve the reflected input ripple current or the output transient response, multilayer ceramic capacitors can also be added.
+Ceramic capacitors have very low ESR and their resonant frequency is higher than the bandwidth of the regulator.
+When used on the output their combined ESR is not critical as long as the total value of ceramic capacitance does not exceed 300 $\mu$ F. Also, to prevent the formation of local resonances, do not place more than five identical ceramic capacitors in parallel with values of 10 $\mu$ F or greater.